 La Sportiva – official shoe brand of the Surf Coast Century

-We are excited to announce that La Sportiva is returning as the official trail running shoe of the Surf Coast Century.
+La Sportiva is returning once again as the official trail running shoe of the Surf Coast Century.
 With a long heritage in mountain sports – especially trail running – they know what it takes to build a good shoe that can last ultra-distances.

 These shoes are now perfect for the Surf Coast Century and recommended for all runners.
 Check out their full line-up here and purchase them from Bogong Equipment here.